What It’s Like to Swim with Manatees in Crystal River, Florida

 The Plantation on Crystal River is an Ascend property and a member of Choice Hotels.
-Joining Choice Reward Privileges gave me a better rate so I’d recommend that you do this and book through Choice Hotels or Booking.com (use the latter only if the pricing happens to be lower).
+Joining Choice Reward Privileges gave me a better rate so I’d recommend that you do this and book through Choice Hotels.
 The Plantation on Crystal River has its own site with a manatee package but I found it to be better value for us to book a room separately from our tour.

 And, I wanted a private or semi-private manatee tour, which proved to be the right choice.

 The Plantation on Crystal River Adventure Center Manatee Tour

 It was dark when we walked over to the Adventure Center at The Plantation on Crystal River for a 6:30 a.m. manatee tour.
 The benefit to staying on property meant that we literally left our villa at 6:29 a.m.